cbaziotis/lm-prior-for-nmt/fairseq_extension/README.md

 - `--prior-lambda`: this controls the weight applied to the auxiliary regularization term.
 It is recommended to use values in the range `[0.1-0.5]`.
 - `--prior-tau`: this is the temperature parameter applied to the KL term.
 It is recommended to use values in the range `[1-5]`.
-- `--label-smoothing`:  If you want to also apply label-smoothing the target distribution, specify the value of the smoothing parameter.
+- `--label-smoothing`:  If you want to also apply label-smoothing to the target distribution, specify the value of the smoothing parameter.

 **Disclaimer**: This is a re-implementation of the original code in fairseq and